roman-milk/roman-milk.github.io/invasion-of-the-ghetto-sluts.md

  "I can handle it."
 Sydni said firmly.

  "You sure?"
 Emma said, not believing these woman knew their way around money.
-Report_Story #2